 One tool, one view, multiple channels

-Today, Pipedrive uses the Zendesk Support, Help Center, Talk, and Chat products—and nearly every feature within Zendesk Support.
+Today, Pipedrive uses the Zendesk Support, Guide, Talk, and Chat products—and nearly every feature within Zendesk Support.

 “Zendesk fulfills all our needs,” Kõiva said, “and there’s no other software out there that is able to do that.
 Zendesk offers a very broad set of features.”

 As one might expect, ticket volume has grown alongside Pipedrive’s success.
 Kõiva’s support teams have seen average monthly ticket volume grow sixfold.
-That number would be even higher, he said, except that they took steps early on to mitigate ticket volume by setting up a Help Center.
+That number would be even higher, he said, except that they took steps early on to mitigate ticket volume by setting up a Guide.

 “One of the cool things about Zendesk is that the features that we need at a bigger scale are already there,” Kõiva said.
 “You guys are ready to take on customers that have big scale.”